Account |

 Peppers

-Gurney's carries a wide selection of peppers—from sweet peppers including banana, sweet bell , cubanelle and mini bells, to hot peppers like habanero, jalepeno, chili, cayenne, to ornamental varieties.
+Gurney's carries a wide selection of pepper plants for sale-from sweet peppers including banana, sweet bell , cubanelle and mini bells, to hot peppers like habanero, jalepeno, chili, cayenne, to ornamental varieties.
 Easy to grow, peppers are excellent in a variety of recipes.
 With their attractive foliage and colorful fruits, peppers look good in the garden, in edible landscapes and containers.
 Plant pepper seeds indoors and transplant to the garden a few weeks after the last frost.

 Pepper Seeds for Sale from Gurney's